Real Estate Investment

 June 9, 2026 · 7 min read · By Pure Equity Realty

 Can you make money flipping houses?
-It's one of the most Googled real estate questions — and one of the most honestly-answered nowhere.
-The truth is somewhere between "anyone can get rich flipping" and "it's too risky for regular people."
-Let's look at what actually happens in the South Florida market.
+It is one of the most Googled real estate questions, and almost nobody answers it straight.
+The truth sits somewhere between "anyone can get rich flipping" and "it is too risky for regular people."
+Here is what actually happens when you flip a house in the South Florida market.

-ATTOM Data tracks flip profits quarterly.
-In recent years, the average gross profit on a flip nationally has ranged from $55,000 to $75,000.
-Gross — before you subtract holding costs, financing, agent commissions, and your own time.
-Net profit after all costs is typically 30–50% lower.
+ATTOM Data tracks flip profits every quarter.
+In recent years, the average gross profit on a flip nationally has run from $55,000 to $75,000.
+That is gross, before you subtract holding costs, financing, agent commissions, and your own time.
+Net profit after all of those costs is usually 30 to 50 percent lower.

-In South Florida, the math looks different.
+Down here the math looks different.
 Higher ARVs mean higher potential gross profits.
-But higher acquisition prices, higher contractor labor costs, and stiffer competition compress net margins.
-A well-executed flip in Palm Beach County might net $40,000–$80,000.
-A sloppy one in the same market might net nothing — or lose $20,000.
+The flip side is that higher acquisition prices, higher contractor labor costs, and tougher competition all squeeze your net margin.
+A well-run flip in Palm Beach County might net $40,000 to $80,000.
+A sloppy one in the same market might net nothing.
+Some lose $20,000.

 The most important truth about flipping profits

-You make money on a flip when you buy it — not when you sell it.
-The sale price is largely set by the market.
-Your profit is determined by how well you negotiated the acquisition price and how tightly you controlled your renovation budget.
-Flippers who overpay for deals or underestimate repairs consistently lose money, regardless of what the market does.
+You make money on a flip when you buy it, not when you sell it.
+The market sets your sale price for you.
+What you actually control is how well you negotiated the purchase and how tightly you held your renovation budget.
+Flippers who overpay for deals or lowball their repair estimates lose money over and over, no matter what the market is doing.

-This is why the 70 rule calculator exists.
-It forces you to work backward from a profitable exit before you fall in love with a property.
+That is the whole reason the 70 rule calculator exists.
+It makes you work backward from a profitable exit before you fall in love with a property.

 Who actually makes money flipping houses?

-The flippers who consistently make money in South Florida share a few habits:
+The flippers who make money in South Florida year after year tend to share a handful of habits.

 - They buy off-market.
-The best deals don't hit Zillow.
-They come through wholesalers, direct mail campaigns, estate attorneys, and agent relationships.
+The best deals never hit Zillow.
+They come through wholesalers, direct mail, estate attorneys, and agent relationships.

-- They understand their market cold.
-They can estimate ARV within 5% before pulling a single comp because they've seen 200 similar properties sell in their target zip codes.
+- They know their market cold.
+They can call ARV within 5 percent before pulling a single comp, because they have watched 200 similar homes sell in their target zip codes.

 How much money do you need to start flipping houses?

-In South Florida, a realistic entry-level flip requires $50,000–$80,000 in cash for down payment and rehab (assuming hard money financing for the rest).
-All-cash flippers — who avoid financing costs — can operate with $200,000–$350,000 per project in most markets.
+In South Florida, a realistic entry-level flip needs $50,000 to $80,000 in cash for the down payment and rehab, assuming you finance the rest with hard money.
+All-cash flippers who skip financing costs entirely generally tie up $200,000 to $350,000 per project.
 The capital requirement is real.
 This is not a zero-down business in 2026.

 Can you make money flipping houses as a beginner?

-Yes — but go in with eyes open.
+Yes, as long as you go in with your eyes open.
 Your first flip will take longer and cost more than you planned.
-Budget a 20% contingency on your rehab estimate and a two-month buffer on your timeline.
-If the deal still works under those assumptions, you've probably found a viable first project.
+Budget a 20 percent contingency on your rehab estimate and add a two-month buffer to your timeline.
+If the deal still works under those assumptions, you have probably found a viable first project.

 Our team has worked with dozens of first-time flippers across Broward, Miami-Dade, and Palm Beach counties.
-Use our Fix & Flip Calculator to stress-test your deal, and reach out if you want a second opinion before you commit.
-Also see: HUD's 203k rehab loan program as a potential financing tool for buyer-flippers.
+Run the numbers through our Fix & Flip Calculator to stress-test your deal, and reach out if you want a second opinion before you commit.
+Worth a look too: HUD's 203k rehab loan program, which can work as a financing tool for buyer-flippers.